PE, Sport & Physical Activity

-Our school recognises the values that a high quality PE and school sport curriculum gives pupils.
+At Girnhill Infant School we recognise the values that a high quality PE and school sport curriculum gives pupils.

 All pupils are entitled to benefit from high quality PE provision and there is significant evidence to show that this supports other learning right across the curriculum.
 It also contributes to healthy and active lifestyles, improves emotional well-being, reduces poor behaviour, increases attendance and develops key skills such as leadership, confidence, social and team building skills.
 Our PE curriculum aims to ensure that all pupils develop the fundamental skills and competence to excel in a wide range of physical activities by providing a broad & balanced curriculum with opportunities for all to be enjoyed.

 A high quality PE curriculum will develop physical literacy and will allow pupils to learn about themselves, the importance of a healthy lifestyle, self-expression and concepts such as fair play and respect.
 It also contributes to the development of a range of important cognitive skills such as decision making and analysis, and social skills such as teamwork and communication.

 The Early Years Foundation Stage is underpinned by the Characteristics of Effective Learning.
 They are:

 Playing and Exploring/Engagement

 - Finding out and exploring

 - Enjoying achieving what they set out to do